unusualcodeorg/wimm-android-app/README.md

 # Supporting Backend Project
-The backend that powers this App is also open-sources.
+The backend that powers this App is also open-sourced.
 You can find it here:

 ### [Modern Backend Development - WhereIsMyMotivation](https://github.com/janishar/wimm-node-app)